Practice Areas

 The rights you have as a guardian depend on whether you are appointed guardian of the person and/or guardian of the person’s estate and whether such guardianships are plenary or limited (see below).

-As the incapacitated person’s guardian, you have the duty to protect the rights, interests and well-being of that person.
+As the incapacitated person’s guardian, you have the duty to protect the rights, interests, and well-being of that person.
 Guardianship does not mean that the incapacitated person must live with his or her guardian forever.
-Guardianship does also not give you the duty to support the incapacitated person financially.
+Guardianship also does not give you the duty to support the incapacitated person financially.

 What is the difference between a limited guardianship and a plenary guardianship?